 Canadian Military Aircraft Markings 101

-A short primer on the marking schemes used
+A short primer on the marking practices used

-simple terms, the application of colours on an airframe, whether they
+In simple terms, the application of colours on an airframe, whether they are

-(camouflage).
-Other than aircraft assigned to Europe with NATO, starting in
+Other than aircraft assigned to Europe with NATO, starting in 1955, the

-1955, the RCAF maintained its aircraft in high visibility finish.
+RCAF maintained its aircraft in high visibility finish.
+Only with

-Only with the impending unification did the thought of camouflage
+the impending unification did the thought of camouflage return to the

 Markings are means of identification, used for a variety of